CultureAsData-UIUC/is310-spring-2026-group-4/individual-datasets/RanaBouchama/finaldocumentationessay.md

 ## Project Overview ##

 What makes or breaks a popular FoodTok (TikTok community/genre dedicated to making videos about food) video?
-Are you more likely to get more views with a certain type of hook or caption?
+Are you more likely to get more views with a certain type of hook or caption or hashtags??
 What about the music you use?
 Does an original sound or using a trendy audio mean you are more likely to be seen?
 That is the central thesis question for this project, analyzing [a pre-existing FoodTok dataset](https://www.adworkly.co/resources) while adding in my own manually collected dataset.

 ### Dataset information ###
 * For the manually selected videos: